 The spleen is an organ near the stomach.
 It’s part of the system that makes white blood cells and destroys old red blood cells.
 It also helps to prevent infections by filtering bacteria in the blood.

 When splenectomy is done for CML

-A splenectomy does not cure CML.
-But it may help improve blood counts and relieve pressure and discomfort from an enlarged spleen.
-Your doctor may advise that you have a splenectomy to treat CML if you have one or both of these problems:
+A splenectomy may help improve blood counts and relieve pressure and discomfort from an enlarged spleen.
+Your healthcare provider may suggest that you have a splenectomy if you have one or both of these problems: